RPC vs GraphQL/REST

 Another common misbelief is that GraphQL/REST is required to develop several frontends.

-We can develop multiple frontends as well with RPC by having one Telefunc Server per frontend.
+You can develop multiple frontends as well with RPC by having one Telefunc Server per frontend.

 Complex Databases